-A significant challenge in deploying electrical motors in a vacuum environment is avoiding the possibility of corona arcing between electrical conductors.
-As vacuum levels reduce air pressure within the environment, the rarefied air atmosphere will easily ionize, creating a corona arc that allows current to flow between unprotected high voltage conductors.
-Once the arc begins, motor winding insulation erodes and results in turn-to-turn short circuits that render the motor winding damaged, thus necessitating replacement of the motor.
+The most significant challenge in deploying electrical motors in a vacuum environment is avoiding the possibility of corona arcing between electrical conductors.
+As vacuum levels reduce air pressure within the environment, the rarified air atmosphere will easily ionize, creating a corona arc that allows current to flow between unprotected high voltage conductors.
+Once the arc begins, motor winding insulation erodes and results in turn-toturn short circuits that render the motor winding damaged, thus necessitating replacement of the motor.